ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_core_2.12.rst

 Deprecated
 ==========

+* Python 2.6 on the target node is deprecated in this release. ``ansible-core`` 2.13 will remove support for Python 2.6.
 * Bare variables in conditionals: ``when`` conditionals no longer automatically parse string booleans such as ``"true"`` and ``"false"`` into actual booleans.
 Any variable containing a non-empty string is considered true.
 This was previously configurable with the ``CONDITIONAL_BARE_VARS`` configuration option (and the ``ANSIBLE_CONDITIONAL_BARE_VARS`` environment variable).
 This setting no longer has any effect.
 Users can work around the issue by using the ``|bool`` filter:

 .. code-block:: yaml